LonelyWeevil/LonelyWeevil/README.md

 - 👋 Hi, I’m @Weevil
-- 👀 I’m interested in RogueLike games
+- 👀 I’m interested in web development and coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning to code in python
-- 💞️ I’m looking to collaborate on Nothing rn
+- 💞️ I’m looking to collaborate on nothing currently
-- 📫 How to reach me Don't...
-Plz
+- 📫 How to reach me 21.hayden.scott@gmail.com
 - 😄 Pronouns: He/They
-- ⚡ Fun fact: Sharks don't typically get drunk because they can't make alcohol
+- ⚡ Fun fact:

 <!---
 LonelyWeevil/LonelyWeevil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.